Guildford Grammar School: Student life

-Guildford offers a comprehensive extracurricular program for students.
+Guildford offers an extracurricular program for students.
 The school also has boarding facilities for students who live in rural areas of Western Australia as well as international students.
 The major components of the program are sports, music, the arts and cadets.

-The cadet program at Guildford has a long and proud tradition, which dates back to 1904.
+The cadet program at Guildford dates back to 1904.
 The program is governed by the state and federal arms of the Australian Army Cadet Corps and is supported by the A SQD Tenth Light Horse.

 Guildford participates in the national Tournament of Minds competition and has produced 15 teams composed of seven boys from Years 8 to 10 in 2007 and annually produces about 12 teams.
 Guildford has had success within this competition, regularly going into state finals and making the nationals in 2005, ranking fourth nationally in 2005 and being the top team for maths and engineering in Western Australia.